michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.4.2 =
+- Added the ability to accept URLs for the `attachments` argument for the `email` argument of the `submit` field type.
 - Changed the timing of the `setUp()` method of the post type factory class to let the post type arguments set in the method.

 = 3.4.1 - 2014/12/21 =